Mazkee/Mazkee/README.md

-● Currently working on Femma, a finnish Fivem community on discord.gg/femma
+● Currently working on Femma, a Finnish Fivem community on discord.gg/femma

 ● Business Inquiries: @Mazkee#0001 on Discord